saikotek/docs/pages/web_cloud/domains/dns_dnssec/guide.en-gb.md

 The page that appears will display general information about your domain name.
 You can check the activation status of the **DNSSEC** on it.

-In the `Security` box, check the status next to the mention `Secured Delegation - DNSSEC`.
+In the `Security` box, check the status next to `Secured Delegation - DNSSEC`.

 ![dnssec](/pages/assets/screens/control_panel/product-selection/web-cloud/domain-dns/general-information/activate-dnssec.png){.thumbnail}

-With the activation button above the mention `Secured Delegation - DNSSEC`{.action}, you can activate or deactivate **DNSSEC** on your domain name.
+With the activation button above `Secured Delegation - DNSSEC`{.action}, you can activate or deactivate **DNSSEC** on your domain name.
 When you do this, a new window will appear, where you can confirm the change.

 ![dnssec](/pages/assets/screens/control_panel/product-selection/web-cloud/domain-dns/general-information/activate-dnssec-confirmation.png){.thumbnail}